trebaud/trebaud.github.io/content/whoami.md

 👋 Hi I'm a software developer currently based in Montreal.
 I like to ship code for the web in a secure and reliable way.

-Here are some of things I'm currently interested in or learning about: application security, cryptography, AI safety
+Here are some of things I'm currently interested in or learning about: application security, supply chain security, cryptography, AI safety.